pszmk/Exam_Automation_for_test_based_teaching/README.md

-The aim of this project is to provide a simple approach to automation of an exam/test/form teaching and knowledge verification which may spread and become used more actively and wisely due to its convenience and responsiveness.
+The aim of this project is to provide a simple approach to automation of an exam/test/form teaching and knowledge verification which may spread and become used more actively and wisely due to its convenience, responsiveness and quality guaranteed by the market of contributors.